-In the latest volume in Ig’s acclaimed Bookmarked series, award-wining author Justin St. Germain writes about Truman Capote's seminal 1966 "nonfiction novel."
-The book narrates his first encounter with the book, its influence on his own work--including the acclaimed murder memoir Son of a Gun--and a long, strange trip to Holcomb he took with his future wife.
+In the latest volume in Ig’s acclaimed Bookmarked series, award-winning author Justin St. Germain writes about Truman Capote's seminal 1966 "nonfiction novel."
+The book narrates his first encounter with In Cold Blood, its influence on his own work--including the acclaimed murder memoir Son of a Gun--and a long, strange trip to Holcomb he took with his future wife.
 Along the way, St. Germain covers his obsession with Capote's approach to portraying real people, the incredible success and long afterlife of In Cold Blood, and the ethical issues of the true crime genre it helped create.

 NAMED ONE OF THE BEST BOOKS OF THE YEAR BY Publishers Weekly, Amazon, Library Journal, BookPage, Salon, and the Pima County Public Library.

 In the tradition of Tobias Wolff, James Ellroy, and Mary Karr, a stunning memoir of a mother-son relationship that is also the searing, unflinching account of a murder and its aftermath